 Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
 The Stillwater City Center neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Stillwater City Center neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 68.4% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.2% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Stillwater City Center neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Stillwater City Center neighborhood buck this trend.
 27.6% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.8% of U.S. neighborhoods.

 The freedom of moving to new places versus the comfort of home.
 How much and how often people move not only can create diverse and worldly neighborhoods, but simultaneously it can produce a loss of intimacy with one's surroundings and a lack of connectedness to one's neighbors.
 NeighborhoodScout's exclusive research has identified this neighborhood as unique with regard to the transience of its populace.
 In the Stillwater City Center neighborhood, a greater proportion of the residents living here today did not live here five years ago than is found in 99.4% of U.S. Neighborhoods.
 This neighborhood, more than almost any other in America, has new residents from other areas.